Pet Care Home

-The Russian Blue is known for its affection and serene disposition.
+The Russian blue is known for its affection and serene disposition.
 It is well-loved for its elegant, yet simplistic appearance.
+It has a slender, elongated yet muscular body and a long, thin tapering tail.
+This cat breed is known for its gorgeous blue coat, a light to dark gray with a silvery sheen.
+There are also some variations of white, black and red that are accepted in some countries.
 This breed requires little grooming, yet remains stunning at all times.

-This is an extremely affectionate breed that loves being around people, including strangers, and other cats.
-The Russian Blue is also known for being quite gentle and serene.
-However, some have described it as a temperamental cat.
+This is an extremely affectionate cat breed.
+The Russian Blue cat loves being around people, including strangers, and other cats.
+It is known for being quite gentle and serene, however some have also described it as a temperamental cat.
 It enjoys staying inside and can be either playful or sedentary, depending on its particular personality.
+These qualities make it great for either a quiet home, where it can relax, but is also suited to family life, since it is relatively easy going.
 The Russian Blue is also known for being less destructive than other breeds.
-This breed has a very soft, sweet voice and requires little maintenance.
+It has a very soft, sweet voice and requires little maintenance.

 Background